Miss Colorado Board of Directors

 Mark received a Bachelor's Degree in Organizational Communication with a minor in Speech Communication and a Masters of Education in Guidance and Counseling, both from the University of Central Florida.
-Mark is recently retired and lives in Boulder where he enjoys a variety of outdoor activities, taking advantage of Colorado's 300+ days of sunshine.
+Mark is recently retired and lives in Boulder with his partner Tom and their Terriers Roger and Edith, where he enjoys a variety of outdoor activities, taking advantage of Colorado's 300+ days of sunshine.

 Megan Cain Board of Directors